 THE TOMB GUARDIANS

 The first thing to consider is where to install your Tomb Guardians in your kickoff formation.
 It is true that three (or even four) Tomb Guardians on the line of scrimmage is intimidating, but it is also immobilizing a lot of arguments and gifting armor rolls on your most important players.
 In short, it could cost you the game.
-Obviously, this is an unacceptable risk that leaves no choice but to send your Skeletons populate the line of scrimmage.
+Obviously, this is an unacceptable risk that leaves you no choice but to send your Skeletons populate the line of scrimmage.
 At least, with their Thick Skull skill, they can take hits almost like a champ.
 They also handicap less your game when they leave the pitch.

 Tomb Guardians often do better on the second line where some teams may have trouble handling them without an indecent investment in players.
 In addition, a central positioning eventually leaves them the option to move on the wing of their choice.
 Doing so, just remember that, like many other Big Guys, a Tomb Guardian on the wrong wing at the wrong time will eat cabbage for the rest of the drive.